Affiliate links on Android Authority may earn us a commission. Learn more.

 Yes.
 Whatnot takes an 8% fee from every item sold.
 Additionally, it charges transaction fees of 2.9% of the total cost and an extra $0.30.

-You can cancel an order on Whatnot as long as the seller hasn’t printed the order’s shipping label.
-Or you can cancel within 24 hours after you place the order, even if the label has been printed.
+You can request to cancel an order on Whatnot as long as the seller hasn’t printed the order’s shipping label, or within 24 hours after you place the order, even if the label has been printed.
+That said, all Whatnot sales are final.
+It’s up to the seller to accept or deny a cancellation request.

 Whatnot ships to the USA, Canada, the UK, and most other countries.
 It will also ship to PO/APO/FPO addresses.
 This only helps buyers, though.
-Sellers have to be in the USA, Canada, or the UK.
+Sellers must be in the USA, Canada, France, Germany, or the UK.